ltephanysopez/tutorial/en/django_start_project/README.md

 > **Note** When typing the command above, remember that you only type the part which starts by `django-admin`.
 The `(myvenv) ~/djangogirls$` part shown here is just example of the prompt that will be inviting your input on your command line.
+> Getting an `command not found: django-admin` error?
+Double check you've installed Django!
+If you haven't, you can install it with `pip install django`.

 <!--endsec-->